.jpg)

 About Chitra

-Chitra Subramanian is an Indian American dancer, choreographer, and educator residing in Washington, DC.
-A Pittsburgh native and originally from South India, Chitra currently teaches, choreographs, and performs with a collective of artists called chitra.MOVES.
-Her aesthetic draws from Hip Hop and Indian Classical foundations to tell stories, elevate artists, and meaningfully engage unseen and new audiences.
+Chitra Subramanian is an Indian American dancer, choreographer, and educator based in Washington, DC.
+A Pittsburgh native and originally from South India, she teaches, choreographs, and performs with her collective, chitra.MOVES.
+Her aesthetic draws from Hip Hop and Indian classical and folk foundations to tell stories, elevate artists, and meaningfully engage unseen and new audiences.

 About chitra.MOVES